 The full list of strut types for both [edge] and [face] are listed on the Geodesica home page.

-As you change the profile dimensions, the slenderness ratio is recomputed using the maximum strut length in the subdivision.
+As you change the section-profile attributes, the slenderness ratio is recomputed using the maximum strut length in the manifold.
 The slenderness ratio is kL/R, where k is the fixity factor of the strut ends, L is the max strut length, and R is the radius of gyration for the given profile.
 Factor k represents the end conditions of the strut.
 Obviously this will depend on the hub design.
 Standard values for k are: